A Likelihood Based Approach to Distribution Regression Using Conditional Deep Generative Models: Introduction

 \subsection{List of contributions}

-We briefly summarise the main contributions made in this paper. \begin{itemize} \item To the best of our knowledge, our study is the first attempt to explore the likelihood-based approach for distributional regression using a conditional deep generative model, considering full-dimensional noise and the potential presence of singular underlying support.
+We briefly summarize the main contributions made in this paper. \begin{itemize}[leftmargin=*,itemsep=0pt] \item To the best of our knowledge, our study is the first attempt to explore the likelihood-based approach for distributional regression using a conditional deep generative model, considering full-dimensional noise and the potential presence of singular underlying support.
 We provide a solid statistical foundation for the approach by proving the near-optimal convergence rates for this proposed estimator.

 \item We derive the convergence rates for the conditional density estimator of the corrupted data $Y$ with respect to the Hellinger distance and specialize the obtained rate for two popular deep neural network classes: the sparse and fully connected network classes.
 Furthermore, we characterize the Wasserstein convergence rates for the induced intrinsic conditional distribution estimator on the manifold (i.e.,~a deconvolution problem).
 Both rates turn out to depend only on the intrinsic dimension and smoothness of the true conditional distribution.